CCBDA-UPC/Assignments-2020/Lab09.md

 For the **API Gateway trigger** section create a new API that is `Open, which means that your API endpoint will be publicly available and can be invoked by all users.
 Name it `serverless-controller-API`.

+Use the tags:

+- Cost-center = laboratory
+- Project = ccbda serverless

 You need to keep the Python code that the blueprint provides.

+Once the lambda function and API are created you will see the image below.

 <p align="center"><img src="./images/Lab09-Serverless-Console.png" alt="Serverless" title="Serverless"/></p>

-Once the lambda function and API are created you will see the above image.
 Click on ``serverles-controller`` to replace the Lambda function code by:

 ````python
 import boto3